joseTamezPena/RISKPLOTS/README.md

     This plot indicates that the risk probabilities are off and the observed events are happening at a higher rate than predicted.

-2. Decision Curve Analysis: An indication of the power to make informed treatment benefit based on the returned probabilities.
+2. Decision Curve Analysis: An indication of the power to make an informed treatment decision for each threshold value based on the provided probabilities.

     ![](images/paste-67156F85.png){width="318"}